-South East London primarily, although we do have regular clients in East London, Essex, and North Kent.
+South East London primarily, although we do have regular clients in East London and North Kent.
 ‘Out of Area’ clients will still be seen as long as they are happy to pay for additional travel time and expenses.

 No, unfortunately.
 Class sizes are limited to 6 dogs each so pre-registration for each term is required.

 This really depends on current caseloads and your own availability.
-Weekday as well as weekend appointments are available, but they are popular because so many people work Monday to Friday.
-Waiting times can be up to 3 or 4 weeks if your availability is limited and it’s a busy period, but usually much less than that, especially if you can be more flexible or can take a cancellation at short notice.
+Weekday as well as weekend appointments are available, but weekends are popular because so many people work Monday to Friday.
+Waiting times can be up to several weeks if your availability is limited and it’s a busy period, but usually much less than that, especially if you can be more flexible or can take a cancellation at short notice.

 Simone Day holds a Master’s Degree with distinction in Companion Animal Behaviour Counselling from the University of Southampton.
 In addition to this, she was a regular instructor at The Dog Owners Club run by Robert Alleyne in New Cross, London from 2000 to 2008.
-Simone has been working with clients on a one-to-one basis for nearly 15 years giving owners a wide variety of advice and support including pre-puppy advice, puppy training & socialisation, adult dog training, carrying out behavioural assessments and treatment of behavioural issues, has experience working with deaf dogs, owners with disabilities, and has worked closely with several rescue organisations.
-In March 2006 she secured a venue in Charlton and went on to set up Pawsitive’s Dog School which has been running successfully ever since.
+Simone has been working with clients on a one-to-one basis for nearly 20 years giving owners a wide variety of advice and support including pre-puppy advice, puppy training & socialisation, adult dog training, carrying out behavioural assessments and treatment of behavioural issues, has experience working with deaf dogs, owners with disabilities, and has worked closely with several rescue organisations.
+In March 2006 she set up Pawsitive’s Dog School which has been running successfully ever since.

 Still, how do I know if you’re any good?
 A friend of mine paid a lot of money for someone to come and sort their dog out but it didn’t make any difference.